BERT HOWE

 DIRECTORY AND CAPABILITIES

 The Commercial building expert witness Condominum expert witness High Springs Florida Florida Florida engineering expert witness commercial and residential construction experts, Florida Expert Witness Engineer Group at BHA, leverages from the experience gained through more than 7,000 construction related expert witness designations encompassing a wide spectrum of construction related disputes.
-Drawing from this considerable body of experience, BHA provides construction related trial support and expert services to Commercial building expert witness Condominum expert witness High Springs Florida Florida Florida engineering expert witness commercial and residential construction experts' most recognized construction litigation practitioners, commercial general liability carriers, owners, construction practice groups, as well as a variety of state and local government agencies.
+Leveraging from this considerable body of experience, BHA provides construction related trial support and expert services to Commercial building expert witness Condominum expert witness High Springs Florida Florida Florida engineering expert witness commercial and residential construction experts' most recognized construction litigation practitioners, commercial general liability carriers, owners, construction practice groups, as well as a variety of state and local government agencies.

 Expert Witness Engineer News & Info